Add to your Claude Code skills

 }

-The agent knows exactly where to look, what it touches, and what risks to consider — before reading a single file.
+The agent knows exactly where to look, what it touches, and what's risky to touch — before reading a single file.
+Every field is computed from the graph; nothing is inferred by a model.

 OpenLore only earns its place if an agent with it reaches a correct answer for less total cost than the same agent without it.
-We measure that inequality and publish it — wins and losses.
-Numbers are from the Spec 14 agent benchmark (claude -p, sonnet, N=4 medians, pinned SHAs, --strict-mcp-config isolating each arm), measured 2026-06-01.
+We measure that and publish it — wins and losses.
+Numbers from the Spec 14 agent benchmark (claude -p, sonnet, N=4 medians, pinned SHAs), measured 2026-06-01.

 |---|---|---|---|---|